Tamarack Graduate Award In Diabetes Research 2018-2019

 A supervisor may submit a maximum of 2 applications.

 Stipend and Duration:

 Students must accept external funding if awarded.
-The BBDC will top up external awards to the maximum stipend allowed by the Faculty of Medicine graduate department (currently $26,492 for MSc students, 28,492 for PhD students) or less if mandated by the regulations of the external funding agency.
-If the student is accepting funding for two sessions, the BBDC will top up external awards up to the prorated amount for two sessions and up to a combined award total of $17,662 for MSc students or $18,995 for PhD students (or less if mandated by the regulations of an external funding agency).
+If the student is accepting funding for three sessions the BBDC will top up external awards up to the base funding level set by the Faculty of Medicine graduate department (currently $27,116 for MSc students, $29,187 for PhD students) or less if mandated by the regulations of the external funding agency.
+If the student is accepting funding for two sessions, the BBDC will top up external awards up to the prorated amount for two sessions and up to a combined award total of $18,077 for MSc students or $19,458 for PhD students (or less if mandated by the regulations of an external funding agency).